 - Require WOW to pray at Robinson’s Arch, only recommended it.

-- There should, therefore, be no limitations placed on the accused women.
+- There should, therefore, be no limitations placed on Women of the Wall

 Responses to the Decision